pandaisfast/msds682-fall2023-data-streaming/docs/lec7/assignment3.md

 ## Resources

-You will be provided with a starter code package that includes several Python files.
+You will be provided with a [starter code file](https://github.com/pandaisfast/msds682-fall2023-data-streaming/tree/main/docs/assets/msds-hw3_startcode) that includes several Python files.
 Familiarize yourself with the structure and purpose of each file as outlined in the assignment's introduction.

 ### Structure of the helper code